Happy in a swarm

 Natural twigs and branches from deciduous trees - birch, beech, fruit trees or willows

-Bird grit should always be available to the budgies in a separate bowl.
+Bird grit should always be available for the budgies in a separate bowl.
 This mixture of small stones and ground mussel shells aids their digestion and the birds are happy to eat it.

 Health

 As a general rule, as soon as a bird appears ill, you should take it to a vet immediately.
 This will give it the best chance of recovery.
 A healthy bird has shiny, smooth plumage and makes a lively impression.
 If its feathers are fluffed up, its plumage is shaggy outside of moulting, it is sleepy, has no appetite or has diarrhea, it may be ill.
-However, a disease is often only externally recognizable at an advanced stage, as birds only show that they are ill at a very late stage (so-called symptom poverty).
+Changes in the beak and song, loss of balance and increased drinking also indicate illness.
+However, a disease is often only externally recognizable at an advanced stage, as birds rarely or only very late show that they are ill.
 Unfortunately, just because a budgie eats regularly does not automatically mean that it is healthy.
 Even when they are ill, birds often continue to eat until the day they die.
-Therefore, always pay attention to the overall behavior and appearance of your birds and, above all, observe them daily.
+Always pay attention to the overall behavior and appearance of your birds and, above all, observe them daily.
 This is the only way to detect the first signs of illness as early as possible.
+If kept well, the claws should not be too long and therefore should not need to be shortened.
+However, if they do need to be trimmed, you should leave it to a vet, as there are blood vessels in the claws that should not be damaged.

-Budgerigars are prone to chronic gastrointestinal diseases and fatty liver syndrome, also known as obesity.
-A fatty liver in birds is a metabolic, fatty change in the liver.
-A fatty liver is primarily caused by malnutrition, such as a diet that is too high in carbohydrates or too fatty, and a lack of exercise.
+Budgerigars are prone to fatty liver syndrome.
+This is a special disease in which excess fat accumulates in the liver.
+Fatty liver is primarily caused by malnutrition, such as a diet that is too high in carbohydrates or too fatty, and a lack of exercise.
 A fatty liver occurs particularly in parrot birds that are kept indoors.
 Poisoning can also be the cause of a fatty liver.
 In addition, a fatty liver can be caused by other existing diseases in the bird, for example kidney disease (nephropathy), hypothyroidism and diseases of the gastrointestinal tract.
 A bird affected by a fatty liver may behave completely inconspicuously.
-However, it is also possible that the animal is in a very poor state, which can manifest itself in apathy or no longer eating and then losing a lot of weight.
+However, it is also possible that the animal is in a very bad way, which can manifest itself in apathy or no longer eating and then losing a lot of weight.
 Possible signs of obesity are a swelling on the belly, excessive growth of the beak, poor condition of the beak horn, which can be brittle, for example, bleeding under the beak horn and plumage disorders such as color changes.
 A vet can diagnose fatty liver syndrome by carrying out a blood test.
 To treat a fatty liver, the bird must be kept on a diet.
-It is best to feed it low-fat food enriched with vitamins - for example vitamin B complex and vitamin E complex.
+It is best to feed it low-fat food enriched with vitamins - for example, vitamin B complex and vitamin E complex.
 The bird must also be allowed to fly regularly.

 Bacteria can cause inflammation of various organs in the bird.
 There is no uniform disease symptom by which an infestation with bacteria can be recognized.
 The upper respiratory tract is often affected.
 For example, the bird may have a cold and sneeze frequently.
 Sometimes a discharge or a crusty nose can be seen.
 Birds with colds often have problems breathing and make noises when doing so.
 The bird's joints can also be affected by bacteria.
 Bacterial joint inflammation causes them to swell and hurt.
 The bird becomes lame or can no longer move its wings properly.
 Internal organs can also be affected by bacterial infections.
 Intestinal, liver, kidney and brain infections occur.
 The birds often initially show symptoms that cannot be clearly assigned to a specific disease.
 They are quieter, eat less food or none at all, sit in the corner unconcerned and fluff up their feathers.
 Diarrhea is another symptom that can indicate such an infection.
 In the worst case, a bacterial infection spreads through the bird's body and leads to blood poisoning, sepsis.